timdamen/talks.timdamen.io/src/data/blog/anwb-summit-25.md

 ---
-title: 'Stuck in a Focustrap: Keyboard Accessibility & Focus'
+title: 'The Importance of Soft Skills as a Developer in the age of Al-driven'
 author: 'Tim Damen'
 pubDatetime: 2025-06-19T14:20:00Z
 conference: ANWB Frontend Summit